theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 1.2.0
+- Party and Shared journal now have a multi-journal structure akin to the Lore tab.
+This is a big update- make sure all the data was migrated successfully!
+- Refactored a lot of code to allow for the new party\personal journal tabs, do not update right before a session

 ## Version 1.1.5
 - TTM remote urls will now work as long as the https:// part is removed from the link
 - same-name headers will can now be navigated to